mssola/conventions/php.md

 1. [General Code Conventions](http://www.mediawiki.org/wiki/Manual:Coding_conventions)
 2. [Code Conventions for PHP](http://www.mediawiki.org/wiki/Manual:Coding_conventions/PHP)

-The first one specifies the coding conventions in general, the second one the specifics of PHP.
-I find them all pretty agreeable except for the rules on braces.
+The first one specifies the coding conventions in general.
+From the first link make sure to follow the section `Code structure`.
+The second one is more PHP-specific.
+I find it all pretty agreeable except for the rules on braces.
 In regards to braces, [K&R](https://en.wikipedia.org/wiki/Indent_style#K.26R_style) were right, period.
 This applies to PHP in the following way:

     Always place the opening brace in the same line except for class,